bortk/TygerCaddy/README.md

 ![alt text](https://github.com/morph1904/TygerCaddy/raw/master/TygerCaddy/assets/img/screenshot.png)

 # INFO!

+Tyger2 is coming soon!
+This version will no longer be maintained.

 Please be aware this is still in BETA and not suitable for a production environment.
 Although this app uses Caddy, we are not affiliated with or endorsed by the Caddy team.